Aspect ratio resize calculator

 What formula does this use?

-new height = new width x (h / w), the standard form documented by Documented methodology.
+new height = new width x (h / w).
+This is a standard formula rather than a jurisdiction-specific rule.

 Does the result ever change over time?